ClemensKubach/text-cleaning/README.md

    To denoise the text run   `python -m text_cleaning.denoising.denoising --model_name --model_type`

-   To evaluate the denoising run  `python -m text_cleaning.evaluation.evaluation --metric`
+   To evaluate the denoising run with classic metrics  `python -m text_cleaning.evaluation.classic_metric.evaluation --metric`

+   To evaluate the denoising run with the LLM(Gemini) as a judge `python -m text_cleaning.evaluation.gemini_as_judge.judge_run --evaluation_technique  --input_names`

 ## Examples